ValentinRigoni/Open-DSOPF/README.md

 ### University College Dublin, Ireland
 email: valentinrigoni09@gmail.com

 It has been widely demonstrated that active network management (ANM) strategies will be required to avoid the violation of network      operational limits in distribution networks with a rich presence of distributed energy resources (DERs).
 With the characteristics of     different ANM strategies been varied, e.g. centralized or decentralized, a platform where the benefits and drawbacks of multiple approaches can be easily quantified and benchmarked is required.
-This work introduces an open-source python-based package with a three-phase unbalanced OPF model that is automatically created by extracting the data available from any network modelled in OpenDSS.
+This work introduces an open-source python-based package with a three-phase unbalanced OPF model (written in Pyomo) that is automatically created by extracting the data available from any network modelled in OpenDSS.
 The proposed platform provides the following benefits:

 1. Both OpenDSS and OPF models can be integrated into the same Python script, opening a wide range of simulation opportunities.
 2. It can facilitate the benchmark of decentralized solutions, implemented in OpenDSS, with OPF solutions.